learnscripture/learnscripture.net/docs/texts.rst

 analysis of the text, among other things, and requires the whole text to be available first.

 The Markov chain analysis and other methods are almost certainly only appropriate for English language texts - in fact these methods use an English thesaurus and a few sets of hard-coded English tables (e.g. for pronouns) as part of this process.
 This presents a challenge if other languages are wanted.
 In particular, the methods are likely to work badly for languages with a lot of grammatical inflections on words (which English does not have).
-For these languages, generating word plausible word suggestions for the on-screen testing method would be a bigger challenge.
+For these languages, generating plausible word suggestions for the on-screen testing method would be a bigger challenge.
+Agglutinative languages such as Turkish present particular problems for Markov chain analysis, due the 'sparsity problem'.
+For this reason the word suggestion method of testing is only available for English texts currently.

 New texts and catechisms
 ========================

 * First, ascertain copyright and usage constraints, obviously.
-The ``TextVersion.url`` field can be used for linking back to a website, but note that this is only displayed on some page.
+The ``TextVersion.url`` field can be used for linking back to a website, but note that this is only displayed on some pages.
 It may be helpful to cover ourselves by adding a link in the footer.

 * The text needs to be prepared and loaded into the database in the development